tonethar/IGME-230-Fall-2019/projects/project-2.md

 - **Best** (Go significantly beyond expectations in 2 or more areas) = 100%

 ## VI.
 Submission
+- Post the project to your `230/` folder on Banjo
 - ZIP and post the completed project and documentation page to to the mycourses dropbox
-- Post the project to Banjo and link it from your 230 home page
+- Put the link in the comments field of the dropbox

 <hr><hr>